-- is one of the exemptions from fire hazard properties listed in C1.10(c), or complies with the fire hazard properties prescribed in Clause 2 of Specification C1.10 or Clause 2 and 3 of Specification C1.10a (see Clause 2.4(a)(i)); - is not located in a position to make a required exit unusable in a fire, therefore it will not compromise the building's safe evacuation (see Clause 2.4(a)(ii)); - will not lead to the spread of fire by way of the building facade (see Clause 2.4(a)(iii)); and - will not impair the FRL of the wall, roof or other building element to which it is attached (see Clause 2.4(b)).
+- is one of the exemptions from fire hazard properties listed in C1.10(c), or complies with the fire hazard properties prescribed in Specification C1.10 (see Clause 2.4(a)(i)); - is not located in a position to make a required exit unusable in a fire, therefore it will not compromise the building's safe evacuation (see Clause 2.4(a)(ii)); - will not lead to the spread of fire by way of the building facade (see Clause 2.4(a)(iii)); and - will not impair the FRL of the wall, roof or other building element to which it is attached (see Clause 2.4(b)).

-Clause 2.4(a) only applies to the use of finishings or linings, and other attachments.
+Clause 2.4(a) only applies to the use of finishes or linings, and other attachments.
 Clause 2.4(b) prohibits a required FRL of a building part from being reduced by the attachment of facings or finishes or the installation of ducting or any other service.